 Drive through the dense redwood forest of Armstrong Woods and up a narrow winding one-lane road and you will reach the rocky mountaintops and oak capped knolls of Austin Creek State Recreation Area.
 Sitting a thousand feet above the redwood forest, the views of the canyons below and fog in the distance are magnificent from Austin Creek SRA!
 Any time of year is beautiful here!
-During winter and spring the creeks are flowing and you might even catch some newts making more newts!
-Creek crossing is also more difficult…not because of the newts but because the trails crisscross the creeks about 11 times and you will get wet toes!
+During winter and spring, the creeks are flowing and you might even catch some newts making more newts!
+The creek crossing is also more difficult…not because of the newts but because the trails crisscross the creeks about 11 times and you will get wet toes!
 Summer can be hot even in the shady canyon below but you get the golden hills and full oak trees.
 We went in fall this year and enjoyed fall foliage on our short hike down Austin Creek trail and back up Gilliam Creek trail.

 Austin Creek State Recreation Area

 Armstrong Woods was the first hike the hubs and the bosslady did when moving to Sonoma County in 2013.
-In sandals and shorts and getting lost among the giants we met a local that had told us about this amazing hiking area beyond Armstrong Woods, Austin Creek State Recreation Area.
+In sandals and shorts and getting lost among the giants, we met a local that had told us about this amazing hiking area beyond Armstrong Woods, Austin Creek State Recreation Area.
 From then on we kept that on our bucket list until we could work up to being able to hike it.
 Our first time was in 2016 and we did 9.5 miles and got to see the newts making lots of newts!
 Check out the post on our sister site ‘Holy Newts!’ then come on back and finish reading this post!
 While we LOVE Armstrong Woods for the gorgeous redwood giants we truly enjoy the amazing views from the top of Austin Creek SRA!

 We entered Armstrong Woods and followed the signs on the narrow roads toward Bullfrog Pond.
-The road that leads up to the back country is a one lane road that winds around the mountain.
-Views of the tree tops come into view and you begin to see the fog laying low over the trees.
+The road that leads up to the backcountry is a one-lane road that winds around the mountain.
+Views of the treetops come into view and you begin to see the fog laying low over the trees.
 It’s an amazing sight to take in even if you aren’t going for a hike!
 We parked at the parking lot near Bullfrog Campground and walked back down the road to East Austin Creek trail.
-Next time, we will park in the Schoolhouse parking lot and walk up to the trail head so we have less climbing to do at the end of our hike!
+Next time, we will park in the Schoolhouse parking lot and walk up to the trailhead so we have less climbing to do at the end of our hike!